WealthWaveONE

 What if you build your business income up to $5,000 per month?
 You would need to have $1.2 million in a 5% interest bearing account to equal the monthly income from your business.
 You see how it changes the math?
 That’s why you can’t become a successful business owner long-term without a basic knowledge of money, like we’re showing you now.

 As your business continues to grow, it becomes even more obvious that most people could never save enough to come anywhere close to the earning power of building a business.
-This is the principle I want you to focus on as you consider exploring the future with me as a HowMoneyWorks educator.
+This is the principle I want you to focus on as you consider exploring the future with me as a financial educator.
 In addition to teaching people how money works, we teach people how entrepreneurship works so they can really apply this knowledge to building a business that earns far beyond the amount their savings could earn.
 Knowledge is power, especially when it comes to your money and income.

 Our mission is to teach 20 million families how money works within the next decade.
 We’re going to stamp out financial illiteracy in every community.
-That’s a huge undertaking and one that will require an army of thousands of HowMoneyWorks educators.
+That’s a huge undertaking and one that will require an army of thousands of financial educators.
 We’re looking for people to help us teach these classes.
 That’s where you or somebody you know can come in.

 We’re at the end of today’s ELEMENT.
 Think about which concept resonated with you the most.
 That’s why we started on this mission of eradicating financial illiteracy.
 This is how you start to take control of your finances… we call it the Money Discovery.
-Part of attending this course is we can help you if you don’t have a financial professional yet.
+Part of attending this course is that we can help you if you don’t have a financial professional yet.
 This works like driving directions on your mobile phone—2 points of reference are all you need: where you are and where you want to go.
 The same is true to chart the course for your financial road map.
-The HowMoneyWorks Money Discovery in the book can help you take care of that.
+The Money Discovery in the book can help you take care of that.